jeremyrieunier/polar/pages/outbound.md

 Given these goals, the ideal Top KPI for the outbound campaigns is **Pipeline Value per Company Touched** because it:

 - Directly measures how efficiently outbound efforts generate pipeline value
-- Aligns with the growth team's primary goal of creating opportunities for the sales team and while keeping it accountable
+- Aligns with the growth team's primary goal of creating opportunities for the sales team while keeping it accountable
 - Accounts for both the quality and quantity of outreach

 This metric is calculated as follows: